zijunmei/Software_Assurance/Assurance_Cases_for_SSE.md

 #### *2.1.1.
 Available Evidence*
 ***E1 - Manual source code review*** \
 In the [security setting documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-settings.html#password-hashing-algorithms), Elasticsearch provides a series of [password hashing algorithms](https://github.com/elastic/elasticsearch/blob/be7c7415627377a1b795400fb8dfcc6cbdf0e322/docs/reference/settings/security-hash-settings.asciidoc) for encrypting the user's password before storage.
-Based on the result of a manual check of the [source code](https://github.com/elastic/elasticsearch/blob/be7c7415627377a1b795400fb8dfcc6cbdf0e322/x-pack/plugin/core/src/main/java/org/elasticsearch/xpack/core/security/authc/support/Hasher.java), We believe that Elasticsearch does provide strong encryption algorithm support for user password storage, as the description in the documentation.<br><br>
+Based on the result of a manual check of the [source code](https://github.com/elastic/elasticsearch/blob/be7c7415627377a1b795400fb8dfcc6cbdf0e322/x-pack/plugin/core/src/main/java/org/elasticsearch/xpack/core/security/authc/support/Hasher.java), We believe that Elasticsearch does provide strong encryption algorithm support for user password storage, as described in the documentation in the documentation.<br><br>

 ***E7 - Elasticsearch's two-factor authentication policy*** \
 In [issue #84784](https://github.com/elastic/kibana/issues/84784), the developer of Elasticsearch indicates that they encourage users needing more sophisticated setups to adopt an external authentication provider such as [SAML](https://www.elastic.co/guide/en/elasticsearch/reference/current/saml-realm.html) or [OIDC](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/security-api-oidc-authenticate.html).
 Therefore, Elasticsearch itself does not provide 2FA authentication, but it supports an external authentication provider to do it.
 Here are more issues about 2FA in Elasticsearch: [issue #39414](https://github.com/elastic/kibana/issues/39414) and [issue #31773](https://github.com/elastic/kibana/issues/31773). <br><br>